johnbaumann/OpenMC/README.md

 ## Configuration :

-An example config.txt is included in this repository.
+An example config.txt is included in this repository, modify this and copy to the root directory of your FAT32 formatted SD card.
 Three settings are required to be considered a valid config: mode, ssid, and password Valid settings for mode: ap, client ssid should be between 1-32 characters